terebentina/sco.js/README.md

 sco.js
 ======

 A collection of js utlis for the web.
-Inspired by the twitter bootstrap js components but doing things in a different way and doing more / better :)
+Inspired by the twitter bootstrap js components but going beyond.

 Copyright and license